-2 Office for National Statistics
+$^2$ Office for National Statistics

-- with the evolution of purchasing powers.
-It remains an open question whether - and how other forces like prices, consumer preferences and demographic changes - 3 have acted on food-related emissions. - 4 Figure 4 shows the evolution of the real price indices for food as a whole, fruit - 5 and beef.
-Relative to the overall index, food has been more expensive until 2012, - 6 with a single exception in 2009.
-Between 2012 and 2015, average food prices - 7 have sharply declined.
-What especially matters to substitutions, however, is the - 8 relative price of individual foods.
-For example, beef and fruit retail prices have - 9 moved simultaneously until 2010 and they have been systematically cheaper - than the average food.
-In 2011 the two price indices have started to diverge, - with fruit becoming relatively more expensive.
-In our study we explore to - what extent changes in relative prices have influenced substitutions within the - 13 food basket, which in this specific case would favour more emission-intensive - 14 consumption.
+11 Thus, the evidence points towards reduced emissions because of lower overall consumption.
+Over the last two decades this trend seems to be closely associated with the evolution of purchasing powers.
+It remains an open question whether and how other forces like prices, consumer preferences and demographic changes have acted on food-related emissions.

+Figure 4 shows the evolution of the real price indices for food as a whole, fruit 4 and beef.
+Relative to the overall index, food has been more expensive until 2012, 5 with a single exception in 2009.
+Between 2012 and 2015, average food prices 6 have sharply declined.
+What especially matters to substitutions, however, is the relative price of individual foods.
+For example, beef and fruit retail prices have 8 moved simultaneously until 2010 and they have been systematically cheaper 9 than the average food.
+In 2011 the two price indices have started to diverge, 10 with fruit becoming relatively more expensive.
+In our study we explore to 11 what extent changes in relative prices have influenced substitutions within the 12 food basket, which in this specific case would favour more emission-intensive 13 consumption.
+14 a Source: ONS UK; Food, Fruits and Beef RPI are expressed in relative terms, with respect to the all-items RPI.